IyesGames/minewars/doc/src/gameplay/territory.md

 ## Ownership of Territory

 Each tile on the map can have an owner: one of the players in the game.
-The owner is indicated by the tile's color.
+The owner is indicated by a color highlight on the tile.
 Every player has a color.
 For accessibility reasons, the colors should be customizable client-side.
 Players do not get to pick the exact colors displayed to others.